The Berkeley Rent Board Mailbag

 So, why aren't all owner-occupied duplexes exempt?
 The exemption is limited to two-unit properties that were owner-occupied on December 31, 1979 to protect tenants living in non-owner-occupied duplexes.
 If any duplex would become exempt by virtue of an owner residing on site, it is likely that every duplex in Berkeley would eventually be owner-occupied because of the financial benefit that comes with owning a rental unit with an unregulated rent.
 Such a broad exemption would effectively remove a significant number of units from the rental market and displace hundreds of renters.
 Therefore, to preserve the composition of the rental market, the exemption is limited to current owner-occupied duplexes that were owner-occupied at the beginning of rent control.

 Q: I am considering purchasing an old, commercial, 11-unit building in Berkeley that has never been zoned for residential use and converting the units to live/work spaces.
 Is it true that live/work spaces are partially exempt from rent control restrictions in Berkeley?
 To be frank, this project will not work financially if the units are not exempt from rent control.

 As a rule, live/work units are completely covered by the Berkeley Rent Stabilization Ordinance.
-However, rental units that were created since the adoption of the Ordinance in June 1980 are exempt from the rent ceiling provisions of the Ordinance as "new construction."
-Commercial space that is converted to residential use after June 1980 is also considered new construction.
+However, rental units that received a certificate of occupancy after June 30, 1980 from the City of Berkeley’s Planning and Development Department are considered “new construction,” and are thus exempt from the rent ceiling provisions of the Ordinance.
 You should know that there is vacancy decontrol in Berkeley.
 Under vacancy decontrol, a landlord may set a unit=s rent at market level following a voluntary vacancy.
 The only advantage of a new construction exemption is the unrestricted ability to raise the rent on a sitting tenant.